 How to Play Bridge

-Ever wondered how to master a classic game that combines strategy, partnership, and a touch of competition?
+Ever wondered how to master a classic card game that combines strategy, partnership, and a touch of competition?
 Bridge might just be the perfect choice for you!
+While it has a reputation for complexity, don’t let that intimidate you.
+With the right approach—and this guide—you can ease into Bridge without spending hours learning obscure rules or buying special equipment.

 Getting Started – What You’ll Need